 Permissions for filming in Gishwati-Mukura National Park

 You will need to get a filming permit for you to be allowed to film in Gishwati-Mukura National Park.
 Rwanda filming permits are issued by the Ministry of Sports and Culture.
-Filming permits can be secured directly by contacting this ministry however if you want less hassle then Film Fixers Uganda can assist you to do all the ground process to secure for you the Rwanda Filming permits.
-Filming permits in Rwanda cost $30 valid for 15 Days and $50 valid for 3 Days the permit is strictly issued by the Rwanda Academy of Language and Culture.
-Then for your filming equipment will also need to be cleared with customs at the Point of Entry in Rwanda.
-Contact us at Film crew fixers Uganda we will be able to process both the filming permissions with Local Authorities in Rwanda, Accommodation, transportation for you as well guide, and help you with clearance processes at the point of entry into Rwanda.
+Filming permits can be secured directly by contacting this ministry.
+Film crew Fixers can assist you to do all the ground processes to secure for you the Rwanda Filming permits.
+Filming permits in Rwanda cost $30 valid for 15 Days and $50 valid for 3 Days the permit is strictly issued by the Rwanda Academy of Language and Culture. your filming equipment will also need to be cleared with customs at the Point of Entry in Rwanda.
+Contact us at Film crew fixers we will process both the filming permissions with Local Authorities in Rwanda, Accommodation, transportation for you as well guide, and help you with clearance processes at the point of entry into Rwanda.

 Rwanda Press Accreditation